PNNL-Comp-Mass-Spec/DeconMSn/ReadMe.txt

-- When compiling the source code, the user must first install Xerces (http://xerces.apache.org/xerces-c/) and then modify the paths for header and library in the solution to indicate any change in the Xerces installation folder (the default installation path given in DeconMSN is C:\xerces\)
+- When compiling the source code, the user must first install Xerces (http://xerces.apache.org/xerces-c/) and then modify the paths for header and library in the DeconMSnEngine project to indicate any change in the Xerces installation folder (the default installation path given in DeconMSN is C:\xerces\)
 	- Current version of this program is built with xerces 2.8.